breeze101792/TradeBot/README.md

 3. Add thread lock on backtest
 4. Check thread safty on strategy.

+# TODO
+1. on strategy, do profit check on real time.

 # Actions
 ## First milestone
 * Find way to add stock to tracking list